Crassula alba var. parvisepala (Schönland) Toelken

 Crassula atrosanguinea, Crassula rubicunda var. parvisepala, Crassula similis, Crassula wilmsii

-Crassula alba var. parvisepala is one of three recognized subspecies of Crassula alba.
+Crassula alba var. parvisepala is one of 3 recognized subspecies of Crassula alba.
 The rosettes grow up to 9 inches (22.5 cm) tall.
-Leaves are green with densely scattered maroon spots, sessile, lance-shaped with entire margins that taper to an acute tip.
+The leaves are green with densely scattered maroon spots, sessile, lance-shaped with entire margins that taper to an acute tip.
 While the basal rosette has the biggest leaves, those up the flower stalk are still substantial, but decrease on the way up.
-The pretty bouquet-like clusters of rosy-red flowers appear in summer.
+The pretty, bouquet-like clusters of rosy-red flowers appear in summer.

 How to Grow and Care